Mathématique: Chapter 58

 “Frankly,” Rush replied, “I do.
 Very much.”

 “Right, I get that.
-But maybe pretend you don’t,” the girl said, crossing her arms.
-“This restaurant is obsessed with getting a Michelin Star rating.
+But maybe pretend you don’t?”
+The girl shot him a significant look.
+“This restaurant is obsessed with getting a Michelin Star.
 It’s all they talk about.
-They’re trying to swank up the place in every way they can.
-So I’m guessing they’re really going to want a British guy who thinks he’s too good for the likes of them.”
+They’re trying to swank up the place every way they can.
+I’m guessing they’re really gonna want a British Guy who thinks he’s too good for the likes of them.”

-The elevator doors opened, and the girl waved him ahead.
+The elevator doors opened, and the girl waved him inside.
 “Like, you’re God’s Gift to Piano, right?
-They should be so lucky.
-Usually you only offer your services at Michelin-Star Rated Restaurants, so this is a bit of an exception for you.
-That kind of thing.”
+They should be so lucky?
+Usually you only offer your services at Michelin-Star Rated Restaurants, so this is a risk for your reputation?
+That kinda thing.”

 “Ah,” Rush said.
-“I can probably manage that.
+“I can probably manage as much.
 Thanks for the tip.
 You seem—astute.”

-“I’m Coral,” the girl said.
+“I’m Coral.”
+The girl offered her hand.
 “Taking a year off medical school because it’s horrible.”

 “Nice to meet you, David.”